Unite CEC Branch is branch number SC/133/86

 Unite the Union is recognised by the Council for the purposes of collective bargaining for local government employees and craft operatives.

-The branch is made up of elected officials and organising committees that support the work of the reps.
-Officials run the branch and, through committees, decide policy and strategy.
+The branch is made up of elected officials and committees that support the work of the reps.

 The City of Edinburgh Council provides meeting space in various workplaces.
-The branch sometimes uses facilities at the Unite Edinburgh area office at 22 York Place.
+We sometimes uses facilities at the Unite Edinburgh area office at 22 York Place.